 - I’m currently launching my new app and business.

-That list is just me skirting the surface and so you can see, I’m giving you this information as part of my strategy I use to get things done with an incredibly hectic schedule.
+That list is just me skirting the surface and so you can see, I’m giving you this information as part of my strategy I use on how to get things done with an incredibly hectic schedule.

 In fact as I sit here writing this, I’m looking at my list of things and realising that there are still things I’ve not added which I also have to do, so I’m going to add them to my list, so that I can take them out of my mind, and deal with them effectively later.